A Euclid style algorithm for MacMahon's partition analysis: Introduction

-where $L$ is a Laurent polynomial and $ M_i$ are monomials for all $i$.
-Following \cite{iterate}, here we specify a field of iterated Laurent series, called working field, to clarify the series expansion of rational functions.
-It was George Andrews who found that MacMahon's partition analysis could be ideally combined with computer algebra for dealing with linear Diophantine system related problems \cite{MPA1}.
-Andrews and his coauthors has published a series of 12 papers in this topic.
-The first such algorithm was developed by Andrews et al. implemented by the Mathematica package Omega \cite{MPAA1} and an improvement appears in \cite{MPAA2}.
-A big progress is the author's partial fraction algorithm \cite{iterate}, where the field of iterated Laurent series was introduced and several bottle neck problems were solved.
-By using iterated Laurent series, factors like $(1-\lambda_1/\lambda_2)^{-1}$ have series expansions and are allowed to appear in the computation.
-The main body of Xin's algorithm uses partial fraction decomposition and read off their constant terms separately.
-The algorithm is simple and implemented by the updated Maple package \texttt{Ell2}.
-In computing partial fraction decompositions, bottle necks resist for multiple roots and nonlinear factors in the denominator.
-We find that these bottle necks can be solved using ideas from computational geometry.
+where $L$ is a Laurent polynomial in $\Lambda$ and $ M_i$ is a monomial containing the $\lambda$ variables for each $i$.
+Following \cite{iterate}, here we specify a field of iterated Laurent series, called the working field, to clarify the series expansion of rational functions.
+George Andrews found that MacMahon's partition analysis could be ideally combined with computer algebra for dealing with linear Diophantine system related problems \cite{MPA1}.
+Andrews and his coauthors have published a series of 12 papers on this topic.
+The first such algorithm was developed by Andrews et al. and implemented by the Mathematica package \texttt{Omega} \cite{MPAA1}.
+An improvement appears in \cite{MPAA2}.
+These algorithms rely on the \emph{unique series expansion} of rational functions.
+The author made significant progress with his partial fraction algorithm \cite{iterate}, which is implemented in the updated Maple package \texttt{Ell2}.
+The practical running time of \texttt{Ell2} is much faster than that of \texttt{Omega}.
+The author's partial fraction algorithm made two major contributions: 1) It introduced the framework of iterated Laurent series to guarantee the unique series expansion of all rational functions.
+Note that rational functions like $(\lambda_1-\lambda_2)^{-1}$ were not allowed to appear in the framework of complex analysis.
+2) It gave an efficient formula for computing the partial fraction decompositions, and the constant term can be read off separately.
+However, there are bottlenecks for this approach when the denominator has multiple roots or nonlinear factors.
+See Section \ref{s-Euclid} for a detailed description.
+We find the ideas from computational geometry helpful in resolving these bottlenecks.

 A simpler model has been extensively studied earlier in computational geometry.
 Let $P$ be as above specified by integral matrix $A=(a_{ij})_{r\times n}$ and nonzero vector $b$.
-Then it is well-known that the generating \emph{polynomial} for $P\cap \mathbb{Z}^n$ can be written as a constant term:
+Then it is well-known that the generating function for $P\cap \mathbb{N}^n$ can be written as a constant term: